For more in-depth information, see: Chincare.com

 9. Safe wooden chew toys, pumice stones, and the like should always be available.

-10. There should be no cross species contact, especially with rats and rabbits.
+10. There should be no cross species contact, especially with hamsters, guinea pigs, rabbits and horses.

 11. Handle with care.
 Their bones are easily broken.
 Make sure the back feet are supported.
 Some chins are not fond of being held and, if grabbed improperly, their fur can come out in clumps (fur slip).
 It will grow back.